State and Local Policy Database

 Xcel offers the Multifamily Weatherization Program.
 This comprehensive program provides funding for a wide variety of natural gas and electric equipment retrofits, process improvements, facility audits and studies for low-income multifamily buildings.
 The company's rebates supplement federal weatherization grants to produce incremental, cost-effective natural gas and electric savings.
 Each submitted project is evaluated using a custom analysis by the company's energy efficiency engineers to determine cost-effectiveness.
 In some cases, rebates for additional energy-saving equipment are also made available.

-In 2019, Xcel Energy’s Multifamily program saved 8,906 MWh and 0.22 MMtherms of energy, while spending $1,389,644 on its electric multifamily programs and $542,110 on its natural gas multifamily programs.
-Xcel Energy served 1,9980 electric housing units in 27 multifamily properties and 2,378 natural gas housing units in 37 multifamily properties.
+In 2021, Xcel Energy’s Multifamily program achieved 6,103 MWh and 0.03 MMtherms of energy savings, while spending $1,090,890on its electric multifamily programs and $361,269 on its natural gas multifamily programs.
+Xcel Energy served 50,237 households with its multifamily electric program and 44,593 households with its multifamily gas program.

 Provision of Energy Data by UtilitiesList All